uvmaero/AERO_Tutorial/Tutorials/1_Terminal_GettingStarted.md

 **Outcome**: Understanding how to use git to get files and publish changes

+## Setting up Git on your computer

+Before you can do anything, you'll need to make an SSH key and add it to your GitHub account.
+That way you'll be able to push changes.

+Creating SSH Key and Add it to GitHub -> [Start Here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ## Cloning a Repo

 Here I am navigating to a test file to practice making a change: